manthanugemuge/Lol-Extension/README.md

 # Lol Extension
-Click Extension to get Random Joke on Browser you install Extension.
+Click Extension to get Random Joke on Browser you install extension on.

 ## About the Project
-Lol Joke Extension
+Lol Joke Extension <br>
 API : https://icanhazdadjoke.com/slack

 ## Tech Stacks Used